 There are many reasons why people from all over the world visit South India.
 From its best-reputed colleges, Universities, Hospitals, various MNCs you name it and the Southernmost part of our country has it.
 But besides all these what attracts tourists from all over the world are its pristine beaches, temples that date centuries back, architecture, hills, forests and what not.
 It has so much to offer.
 But of all places what attracts me the most is Pondicherry, though I have reasons to love the place yet there is something more to it.

 Puducherry is the Indian Union Territory and the capital city is known as Pondicherry- Give Time A Break.
 A wonderful tagline they have.
 Since 2006 it is officially known as PUDUCHERRY.
 The arrival of the British, Dutch, Portuguese, French colonialists is what added to the city’s heritage.
 The French aura of the White Town is sure to drive you to a wonderful place which is so different yet similar to other places in our country.

 There are no domestic airports in Pondicherry, yet train and bus connectivity is there. you can take a train from Chennai and reach Pondicherry or else you can take a bus or hire a cab/taxi.
 Chennai is well connected with flights and trains.
 Hired taxis generally charges Rs 2500-3000, you can also go for shared ones or Buses which will be much cheaper.
 It takes around three hours to reach Chennai is there are no traffic jams on the road.

-So well here are few interesting things to do in Pondicherry, and you cannot miss any one!!
+Well here are few interesting things to do in Pondicherry, and you cannot miss anyone!!